 Due to the conditions that exist with most towing businesses, I believe it is short-sighted for tow company owners to become too dependent on any one source of revenue.
-Not only is the risk too high, with regards to the fear that the company or entity you become dependent upon may go belly-up, but, due to competitive pressures, many times these types of relationships require price concessions on the part of the tow company owner.
+Not only is the risk too high, with regards to the fear that the company or entity you become dependent upon may go belly-up, but due to competitive pressures, many times, these types of relationships require price concessions on the part of the tow company owner.
+Another thing you must consider when partnering with any of the entities that haunt the towing industry is what makes a towing company sellable.
+If you’re too dependent on low-paying motor clubs, your business may not be valuable to buyers when you’re ready to sell.

 Tow Company Owner Beware